uk-gov-mirror/ONSdigital.survey-assist-utils/README.md

 ## The Evaluation Workflow

 The end-to-end process is handled by a series of scripts that form a data pipeline:
-* to do *
-Refactoring - DataCleaner moved to own module

 ### DataCleaner
 This can be run using the script example_data_runner.py

+### Json processing and merging
-The output for this will be the input to the next stage which is work in progress.
+The output for this will be the input to the next stage as follows:
+### Metrics Runner
+`python metrics_runner.py data/final_processed_output.csv configs/evaluation_config.toml`
+This runner sctipt reads the csv provided by the previous stages in the data pipeline.
+It then applies the metrics described in the configuratoin file to allow

 1.  **Stage 1: Batch Processing (`process_tlfs_evaluation_data.py`)**